David Esbjornson

 David Esbjornson is a director and producer who has worked throughout the United States in regional theatres and on Broadway, and has established strong and productive relationships with some of the profession's top playwrights, actors, and companies.
 Esbjornson was the artistic director of Seattle Repertory Theatre in Seattle, Washington, but left that position in summer 2008.

-For seven years (1992–1999) he was artistic director of New York City's Classic Stage Company, and since leaving that post he has become one of country's most sought after freelance directors.
+For seven years (1992–1999) he was artistic director of New York City's Classic Stage Company, and since leaving that post, he has become one of the country's most sought-after freelance directors.
 With a list of production credits steeped in the classics from those years at CSC and as a guest director in such leading regional theatres as the Guthrie Theater, Esbjornson has also established himself as an interpreter of choice for playwrights such as Tony Kushner, Edward Albee, and Arthur Miller.

 He holds an MFA from New York University, and a BA in Theatre and English from Gustavus Adolphus College in Minnesota.